Cloufish/blog/_posts/2021-03-28-Can-OWASP-ZAP-replace-Burp-Suite-Professional?.md

 ## The question should be - What functionalities of Burp Suite Professional can I have for free?

 I got this idea for a new Hacksplained's video called [Burp Suite Professional Features For Free (Pimp your Community Edition)](https://www.youtube.com/watch?v=FMGa6xBzNck)

 It is really awesome, I really recommend you checking it out!

-But I realized something... that he didn't limit himself only to using Burp Extensions, but he used functionalities outside of the Burp Suite program - that might be obvious to some of you, did you really thought that there's a free version/alternative of Burp Collaborator other than hosting your own OOB(Out of Band) server?
+But I realized something... that he didn't limit himself only to using Burp Extensions, but he used functionalities outside the Burp Suite program - that might be obvious to some of you, did you really think that there's a free version/alternative of Burp Collaborator other than hosting your own OOB(Out of Band) server?
 I did not!

 These all external functionalities that he has shown, could also be used to **PIMP THE OWASP ZAP TO WORK AS BURP SUITE PRO**

 It is to be honest the same scenario.
 Because OWASP ZAP offers a free Web-Vulnerabilities-Scanner that in Burp Suite cannot get acquired for free but is also extremely handy!

 ## So let's analyze this video bit by bit, but in OWASP ZAP's case